Second Charge Bridging Loans

 • Strength of the exit strategy

 Many cases sit below 75% combined LTV.
-However, some second charge bridging loans can reach up to 75%, depending on the lender and deal structure.
-The second charge lender ranks behind the first mortgage if the property is sold.
+Even so, some second charge bridging loans can reach up to 75%, depending on the lender and deal structure.
+If the property sells, the first mortgage lender receives repayment first; then the second charge lender ranks behind them.

 Do You Need Consent From the First Charge Lender?